The Rolex Submariner, introduced in 1953, is the standard among diving watches, and the first watch to withstand depths of 300 meters (1,000 feet).

 The Rolex Submariner reference 116610 was the latest in over 20 previous references or models in the Submariner line, almost all of which Rolex discontinued when the 116610 debuted in 2010.
 The Rolex 116610 case is composed of corrosion-resistant, highly polished 904L Oyster steel.
 The 116610 has a 40mm case with a larger winding crown and wider lugs than previous models.

 However, the bezel is among the most distinguishing features of reference 116610.
 The black, 60-minute bezel insert material changed from aluminum to ceramic (brand named Cerachrom).
-The 116610 bezel also has four click springs, making adjustments easier.
+The 116610 ceramic bezel also has four click springs, making adjustments easier.
 The edges of the bezel allow for a secure grip.

-The circle indicator on the bezel’s zero marker, along with the hands and hour markers, are Chromalight illuminated for easy viewing and unambiguous reading in an underwater environment.
+The circle indicator on the ceramic bezel’s zero marker, along with the hands and hour markers, are Chromalight illuminated for easy viewing and unambiguous reading in an underwater environment.
 The 60-minute platinum-coated numbers and graduations enable divers to measure dive times up to 60 minutes visually.

 The black bezel is complemented by the 116610’s visually striking black Maxi dial.
 The hour markers are composed of Chromalight with 18k gold surrounds.
-The hands are 18k gold with Chromalight accents.
+The hands are 18k white gold with Chromalight accents.
 The minute hand comes emblazoned with the iconic Mercedes symbol.
-A gold encircled Chromalight marker on the stop second hand makes for easy viewing in low light conditions.
+A white gold encircled Chromalight marker on the stop second hand makes for easy viewing in low light conditions.

 The 116610 Maxi dial has larger hands and hour indicators, and the Chromalight illumination color is blue, not green.
 The caliber 3135 movement includes a date complication, with the date displayed at the 3 o’clock position and magnified by the cyclops on the sapphire crystal.